fmlove/Thesis/output/_main.md

 Magnetofection was carried out using NeuroMag Transfection Reagent *(OZ Biosciences, NM51000)*.
 Briefly, plasmid DNA was incubated at room temperature with the NeuroMag Transfection Reagent in MACS Neuro Medium *(Miltenyi Biotec, 130-093-570)* for 30 minutes.
 Growth media was removed from the cells and replaced with warmed MACS Neuro Medium and the DNA-complexed NeuroMag Transfection Reagent.
 The cells were placed on a magnetic plate *(OZ Biosciences, MF10000)* in an incubator (37° 7% CO~2~) for 30 minutes.
 The transfection mix was then removed from the cells and the growth media reapplied.

 Calcium phosphate transfection was carried out using a protocol adapted from [@jiangHighCaPhosphate2006].
-A solution of DNA and calcium phosphate was prepared, and added dropwise to HEPES-buffered saline *()* while vortexing to precipitate the DNA-calcium phosphate complex.
+A solution of DNA and calcium phosphate was prepared, and added dropwise to HEPES-buffered saline *(Sigma-Aldrich, 51558)* while vortexing to precipitate the DNA-calcium phosphate complex.
 This was then added to the cells in supplement-free media, and incubated at 37° 7% CO~2~ for one hour.
 Cells were then washed with media pre-equilibrated in 10% CO~2~ to remove residual precipitate, and the original growth media reapplied.

 ### Immunocytochemistry{#immuno}

 Cortical neurons were fixed using formaldehyde and sucrose, dissolved in PBS and mixed into the growth media to final concentrations of 3% formaldehyde and 10% sucrose.
 HeLa cells were fixed in 3% formaldehyde in PBS.
 In both cases, cells were fixed for 15 minutes at room temperature, followed by PBS washes and stored at 4$^{\circ}$.

-Cells were permeabilised with 0.2% saponin, to preserve the localisation of membrane-associated proteins.
+Cells were permeabilised with 0.2% saponin, used throughout the staining process, to preserve the localisation of membrane-associated proteins.
+Dishes or coverslips were incubated at room temperature for 45 minutes in blocking buffer containing 3% BSA and 0.2% saponin.
+Primary and secondary antibodies were diluted to the desired concentration in the same buffer and incubated for 1.5 hours each at room temperature, before being rinsed in PBS and stained with DAPI.
+All samples were mounted with FluorSave reagent *(Calciochem, 345789)* and left to dry for at least 24 hours before imaging.